gigl.distributed.graph_store.dist_server#

 - get_ablp_input(request)[source]#

-Get the ABLP (Anchor Based Link Prediction) input for a specific rank in distributed processing.
+Get the ABLP (Anchor Based Link Prediction) input for distributed processing.

 - Parameters:

-request (gigl.distributed.graph_store.messages.FetchABLPInputRequest) – The ABLP fetch request, including split, node type, supervision edge type, and round-robin rank/world_size.
+request (gigl.distributed.graph_store.messages.FetchABLPInputRequest) – The ABLP fetch request, including split, node type, supervision edge type, and an optional contiguous server slice.

 - Returns: